VARANE2003/Bash-Scripting/README.md

 # Bash-Scripting

-This project has 2 parts:
+This project consists of 2 sub-projects:

-PART A: Implementation of a cmd interface that enables the user to read efficiently and make changes on a CSV file
+Project 1: Implementation of a cmd interface that enables the user to read efficiently and make changes on a CSV file,
+           Computation of an integral using code

-PART B: Implementation of Scheduling Algorithms (ROUND-ROBBIN , FCFS) for processes requesting (or not) I/O
+Project 2: Implementation of Scheduling Algorithms (ROUND-ROBBIN , FCFS) for processes requesting (or not) I/O